abhishekchitnis/Py/README.md

 # Py
-This is MyWorkplace for Experimenting Python for Automation and Daily Needs of Computing
+This is MyWorkplace for Experimenting "Python" for Automation and Daily Needs of Computing